 Medicine programme: The unit of psychiatry has course leader responsibility for teaching psychiatry and child and adolescent psychiatry.
-During 2015 the program was changed and we doubled the courses, teaching psychiatry at semester 8 and 9, and teaching child and adolescent psychiatry at semester 8, 9 and 10.
-We also teach the subjects communication skills and medical psychology, and also for communications skills we had doubled courses this year.
-Communication skills and medical psychology are part of the course Professional Skills and Communication, that continue through the whole programme.
-Within this course we give lectures and provide practical training at semester 1, 3, 4, 8 and during 2015 also at semester 10, Finally, we give solitary lectures at different courses, such as about neurotrauma at the introductory neuroscience course Communication, Nerves and Psyche, at semester 1, and about neuropsychological development, at the course Growth and Development and Homeostasis and Endocrinology at semester 2, and about emergency psychiatry during Emergency Treatment II, at semester 11.
+We also teach the subjects communication skills and medical psychology as part of the course Professional Skills and Communication, which is spread across the whole programme.
+Within this course we give lectures and provide practical training in semesters 1, 3, 4 and 8.
+Finally, we give solitary lectures at different courses, such as about neurotrauma at the introductory neuroscience course Communication, Nerves and Psyche, at semester 1, and about neuropsychological development, at the course Growth and Development and Homeostasis and Endocrinology at semester 2, and about emergency psychiatry during Emergency Medicine II, at semester 11.